Casey City Council

 City of Casey Flood History

-Casey City Council has a history of flooding, for example there was flooding 2010, 2011 and 2012 that resulted in road closures, damage to public and private property and rehousing of people and animals.
+Casey City Council has a history of flooding. there was flooding 2010, 2011 and 2012 that resulted in road closures, damage to public and private property and rehousing of people and animals.

 On 4 February 2011, 180 millimetres of rain fell at Lynbrook over a 24 hour period.
 During floods, a number of essential services are at risk in the City of Casey, including:

 The Main Arterial Roads may be closed for some time until the flood waters recede.
 The following roads have been closed in previous flood events: Heatherton Road, Princes Highway, Hallam South Road, Narre Warren-Cranbourne Road, South Gippsland Highway and Clyde Road